 I graduated with a degree in Mathematics and Economics.
 This was followed by a PGCE and an MSc in Medical Statistics and Information Technology.
 My PhD involved using computer intensive statistical methods for estimating sample sizes and analysing quality of life outcomes.
 I joined ScHARR in January 1995.
 I was promoted to Senior Lecturer in 2003; Reader in 2008 and to a Personal Chair in 2009.
-I was appointed Director of the Design, Trials and Statistics section in ScHARR in August 2012.
+I was the first Director of the Design, Trials and Statistics section in ScHARR from 2012-18.

 My research interests are